mridullpandey/Lexical-analysis-using-Python/README.md

 tokenizerregex.py
 But as life goes, once you have a running solution, a friend tells you that there is a far simpler and more efficient way to implement this.
 Yeah, you are right, keshav told me about the pyparsing library.
 I couldn’t resist and so I implemented the same process using an other approach and all this just for fun.
 This script was again a little bit shorter than the regular expression based solution and brings another benefit: You are not only able to implement the lexical analysis in just a few lines, you could also do the parsing using this library by adding just a few lines. which resulted to pyparsinglex.py file
+For me it was very fascinating to see how many possibilties Python offers to do lexical analysis and how powerful regular expressions are.
+From one day of fun it became a day of many insights.
+Maybe I will delving deeper into the topic